orblivion/offline-cryptoparty/crypto_before.md

 I appreciate going out of your way to help me with this experiment.

-It's pretty cool how this works.
-You'll basically be using the same cryptography software you use to

-You may be wondering about Linux.
+By the way, you may be wondering about Linux.
 Unfortunately that got too complicated so I'm putting it off.
 Rather ironic, since Debian-based distributions such as Ubuntu have all the necessary signing keys built in.
 However installer files for Linux distros tend to be rather particular because of package management.
 I have to set up a package mirror to make it work, I think.
+But after that, it should be transparent to the Linux user.